OSMLatam/OSM-Notes-Ingestion/README.md

 # OSM-Notes-profile
 Mechanism to show a user and country profile about the work on OSM notes.
+Also, it allows to publish a layer with the location of the opened and closed notes.

+# Main functions

+These are the main functions of this project.

+* Download the notes from the OSM Planet, and then keep data in sync with the main OSM database via API calls.
+This is configured with a scheduler (cron) and it does everything.
+* Copy the note's data to another set to tables to allow the publishing of a WMS layer.
+This is configured via triggers on the database.
+* Monitor the sync by comparing the daily Planet with the notes on the database.
+This is optional and can be configured with a cron.
+* Data warehouse for the notes data.
+This is performed with an ETL that takes the note's data and changes the structure to allow reports, which are used to publish the user and country profile.
+This is configured via a cron.
+* Test the user or country's profile.

 # Workflow

+## Configuration file

+Before everything, you need to configure the database access and other properties under the next file:

+`etc/properties.sh`

 ## Downloading notes